-Andy Morgan was the first person in his family to go to university, where he studied film.
+Andy was the first person in his family to go to university, where he studied film.
 In 2000 he was volunteering at the Sheffield Independent Film Collective when he forged a relationship with a new production company set up in the same building by Mark Herbert and John Rushton.

 “I helped out by photocopying what turned out to be the scripts for Phoenix Nights.
 When the series rolled into production I was recruited as the office runner and set runner.
 This was a wonderful way to discover what everyone did on set and I became fascinated by the location manager’s role.”
 Andy was invited to be the location assistant on Clocking Off, the first of many jobs in partnership with Red Production Company.
 From there he moved on to his third job, on League of Gentlemen.
-Andy pays tribute to being in the right place at the right time.
+Morgan pays tribute to being in the right place at the right time.
 With hard work he quickly made it to location manager.

 Some 15 years later, with credits including Peaky Blinders, he started looking towards the next stage of his career.
 “I knew I wanted to be a TV drama producer – even though it’s an unusual move for a location manager,” Andy says.
 “I wanted more creative input into projects, more responsibility, and I wanted the challenge of putting the whole show together whilst being part of the team.”
 The high-end TV drama new producer programme provided the way.

-“I‘d had a lot of encouragement from friends and colleagues over the years, telling me I’d be great at producing, and should give it a go!” says Andy.
+“I‘d had a lot of encouragement from friends and colleagues over the years, telling me I’d be great at producing, and should give it a go!” says Morgan.
 The first person he’d shared his ambition to produce with was Frith Tiplady, the production manager on Clocking Off.
 Some years later, Frith had moved to Tiger Aspect and was on the board of the High-end TV Council.
 She told Andy about the launch of the new producer scheme and encouraged him to apply.
 The timing was perfect.

 I‘d had a lot of encouragement from friends and colleagues over the years, telling me I’d be great at producing, and should give it a go!Andy Morgan, high-end TV drama new producer programme participant

 “I realised that if I was successful in finding a placement supported by the scheme, it would mean a long-term commitment.”
-Andy says.
+Morgan says.
 This would mean taking a break as a location manager and accepting an element of financial insecurity.

 “I felt I had about 75% of the skills I needed for the new role, and was clear what I had to concentrate on to be a producer.”
 The challenge was to find a production company willing to put its faith and time into him by offering him a placement.
-Andy got in touch with a few companies but felt that to get the best out of the scheme he “would really like to work with a company with whom I already had a good working relationship, one which knew and trusted me, and knew about my ambition to produce.”
+Morgan got in touch with a few companies but felt that to get the best out of the scheme he “would really like to work with a company with whom I already had a good working relationship, one which knew and trusted me, and knew about my ambition to produce.”
 So he approached Red, the same company he’d worked at many times as a location manager.

 Michaela Fereday, producer at Red, says that the company is committed to giving back as much as possible to the industry.
 “With the massive crew shortages facing production, we want to encourage people already in the industry to remain in it,” she says.
 At first, neither Red nor Andy were very clear about how it would work.
 We talked about my skills gaps, and we agreed to focus on three core areas – scripts, working with actors and post-production.
 It was all set to happen,” remembers Andy.